scips/sandbox/hackages/vuejs101/day1/README.md

 you can use either **in** or **of** and it does a for around them and reproduce the current item.

+#### change in the data -> update the dom

+When data change by default only values are modified

+Use the **:key** to ensure that the whole dom element will be moved and not just the text inside.
+This can be usefull for input fields with focus for instance.
+The focus will be kept after the sort.

+A good idea is to use an object with unique ids.

 ### Security rules